Unirep/Unirep/packages/utils/README.md

     input2: genRandomSalt(),
     input3: genRandomSalt(),
 }
-// stringify BigInt elements with stringifyBigInts function const stringifiedValues = stringifyBigInts(values)
+// stringify bigint elements with stringifyBigInts function const stringifiedValues = stringifyBigInts(values)
 // it can be recoverd by unstringifyBigInts function const unstringifiedValues = unstringifyBigInts(stringifiedValues)